MicrosoftDocs/power-automate-docs/articles/desktop-flows/win-copilot-plug-in.md

 ---
-title: Use the Power Automate plug-in for Windows Copilot
+title: Use the Power Automate plug-in for Windows Copilot (preview)
 description: Learn how to use the Power Automate plug-in for Windows Copilot.
 author: JoeFernandezMS
 contributors: